QR-for-Social-Justice/workbook/GenerateAssetsHelp.md

 sudo bash ./.devcontainer/postCreateCommand.sh

 You can also get this automatically when you create a new codespace.
 When you go to create a new codespace, click the three dots next to the + sign on the first line of the menu.
 Select "New with options..."
-Then on the "Dev container configuration" select the "pretext-full" option.
+Then on the "Dev container configuration" select the "pretext-full" optio.n